CMU-17313Q/nodebb-f25-debug-divas/UserGuide.md

- #Second Feature: Emoji Reactions Feature
+# Second Feature - Emoji Reactions Feature
     **Feature Overview**
       The Emoji Reactions feature allows users to react to forum posts with emojis such as 😂, 🎉, 😢, 😡, 👏, and 👀.
       Each emoji works as a toggle — clicking once adds a reaction, and clicking again removes it.